-Companies must then exit the platform framework, remove the old fountain, and install the new fountain.
-At the start of the product demonstration, the old fountain will be located on the topside of the platform, resting on the corrugated plastic sheet.
-For the standard platform, the old fountain will be located on the top of the 90 cm tall section of the platform.
-For the shallow water platform, the old fountain will be located on the top of the 10 cm tall section of the platform.
+Companies must then exit the platform framework, remove the old fountain and install the new fountain.
+At the start of the product demonstration, the old fountain will be located on the top of the platform, resting on the corrugated plastic sheet.
 The new fountain will be located at the surface, side of the pool and can be attached to the vehicle during the 5-minute set up period.
-Both fountains will be constructed from a 3-inch to 2-inch ABS reducer bushing with two 1/2-inch end caps attached to the top.
-A length of rope will serve as a grab point for the fountains.
-The old fountain will be positioned over a 1-inch end cap screwed into the corrugated plastic.
+Both fountains will be constructed from a 3-inch to 2-inch ABS reducer bushing with four 1/2-inch end caps attached to the top.
+The old fountain will be positioned over a 1-inch end cap screwed into the topside of the corrugated plastic.
 Companies will receive 5 points for removing the old fountain.
 Removing the old fountain is defined as the old fountain no longer in contact with the 1-inch PVC end cap that it rests on.
-Companies will receive 5 points in contact with the corrugated plastic topside of the platform.
+Companies will receive 5 points when they install the new fountain.
+Installing the new fountain is defined as the fountain no longer in contact with the ROV, resting over the 1-inch PVC end cap and flush with the corrugated plastic topside of the platform.
 The new fountain must be transported by the ROV.